 Juan Mata (to Valencia, 2007)

-Real Madrid have a history of letting talented youngsters leave early on in their careers, only for them to go on to become stars.
+Real Madrid have a history of letting talented youngsters leave early on in their careers only for them to go on to become stars.

 Juan Mata is another great example of that.
 He spent four years working his way up the Real Madrid youth system from 2003 to 2007.

 But Madrid then allowed him to leave on a free transfer to Valencia in 2007.
 The attacking midfielder almost immediately became a key player and made his Spain debut just over a year later.
-He went on to have a successful career in England with Chelsea and Man Utd, who paid big fees for him.
+He went on to have a successful career in England with Chelsea and Man Utd, who paid hefty fees for him.

 Arjen Robben (to Bayern, 2009)

-Arjen Robben was a good performer for Real Madrid and had developed into a key player for Los Blancos before free-spending chairman Florentino Perez returned to the club in 2009.
+Arjen Robben was a good performer for Real Madrid and had developed into a key player for Los Blancos before free-spending president Florentino Perez returned to the club in 2009.
 Perez oversaw a transfer spree the likes of which football had never seen, with Cristiano Ronaldo, Kaka and Karim Benzema among the attacking recruits.

 Wesley Sneijder (to Inter, 2009)

 Like Robben, Sneijder was sold on in the summer of 2009 to fund part of Real Madrid's splurge on new talent.
 The departure of Sneijder hurt more than Robben, though, as the former would go on to win the Champions League with Inter, playing a starring role as the Italian giants won the treble under Jose Mourinho.
 Indeed, many feel he was robbed of the 2010 Ballon d'Or, which was won by Lionel Messi.

 Sneijder's fitness issues would eventually catch up with him which meant it was probably the right idea for Real Madrid to move him along in 2009.
-But, who performed better that year out of him and big-money signing, Kaka?
+But, who performed better that year out of him and big-money signing Kaka?
 Sneijder, of course.

 Angel Di Maria (to Man Utd, 2014)